harpalassi/personal-portfolio/README.md

 ## Description

-My current portfolio that I built with React and CSS Flexbox which incorporates `a11y` and showcases projects I've worked on myself and with other developers.
+My current portfolio that I built with React and CSS3 which incorporates `a11y` and showcases projects I've worked on myself and with other developers.

 ![Screenshot](screenshot.png)